Sigils

 By this, I mean that the core tenants of dialectical materialism:

-1. Everything is always changing all the time always.
+- Everything is always changing all the time always.

-2. Everything is interconnected.
+- Everything is interconnected.

-3. Internal contradictions are the primary drivers of change, but external factors also have an influence.
+- Internal contradictions are the primary drivers of change, but external factors also have an influence.
 See tenant 2.

-4. Change occurs non-linearly, with bursts and ruptures, but this does not mean the old world has no impact on the new or vice versa.
+- Change occurs non-linearly, with bursts and ruptures, but this does not mean the old world has no impact on the new or vice versa.
 A continuity exists so that change occurs less in stages, but more like overlapping paint strokes, blending one color into the next with multiple shades and colors at once.

 Social construction is all the rage these days because of postmodernism but few people seem to be doing anything with it and let things dissolve into signifiers and narratives.
-It's not enough to just point out hypocrises and contradictions, that does nothing to stop ecocide; they must be utilized and capitalized upon.
+It's not enough to just point out hypocrises and contradictions, that does nothing to stop ecocide; they must be analyzed and capitalized upon.
 Marxist revolutionaries like George Jackson point to the love of the people as a core motivator for action, including violence.

 Under our current circumstances, we must not only have a love for the people but a love for all entities, since what a person is is highly conditional upon their disposability towards premature death and suffering under capitalism.
 The apocalyptic structures of capitalism do not only threaten an academic's thin definition of 'proletariat' or 'working class,' but the oceans, the air currents, and non-human entities that are maligned and seen as a pristine wilderness to extract resources from.
 Even some dogmatic/vulgar marxists, including Marx himself, view labor as a thing only humans can do, still following a Cartesian duality and animosity between 'civilizing' humanity and 'wild' nature.